On the Incompatibility of Special Relativity and Quantum Mechanics: Introduction

 The aim of the present paper, which relates to a remark made in \cite{mm01} (\S 9.3), is mainly to clarify the logical structure of the problem at its basic level, and to discuss and criticize some of the strategies which have been adopted to minimize, extenuate, or even deny, the clash between quantum mechanics and special relativity, in fact since the very first years of their co-existence.\footnote{For a recent instance: ``All in all, the understanding that has grown over the last few years is that there is no {\sl incompatibility}, but a distinct {\sl tension} between relativity and quantum non-locality [...]'' (\cite{la14}, p.
 2, italics in the original).
 For an earlier contrary opinion, with which I concur, see \cite{bbf05}, p.
-228.} I show how the logical conflict between the two theories focused from the beginning on the issue of superluminal action (or influence), and that Einstein's concern with quantum mechanics has been largely misunderstood by both historians and commentators.
-After briefly dealing with the distinction between causal influences and signals, and between signals and information transfers (or communications), the Einstein-Podolsky-Rosen (EPR) correlations are discussed as a simple example of quantum mechanical nonlocal causality (i.e. effects with spacelike separation from their causes).
-It is emphasized that, although they cannot be used as signals, they can be used to transfer information (whose content is knowable but not decided by the sender) and therewith to achieve practical purposes.
-Among the latter, one is to assign probabilities to the occurrence of some past events prior to receiving conventional reports about them.
-The conventionalist view of simultaneity in special relativity, which has been endorsed by some authors as a way to appease the conflict, is briefly discussed and the occurrence of metrical anomalies and causality reversals is pointed out when non-standard synchronies are adopted.
-A popular approach, whose revival is partly due to simultaneity conventionalism, namely neo-Lorentzian relativity, is examined and a recent experiment based on it is analyzed.
-Some of the standard and of the more recent arguments advanced to deny that a logical conflict between quantum mechanics and with special relativity exists are examined and, on the whole, refuted.
-In the final section Poincar\'e's methodological attitude toward the newborn theory of relativity is commented and appreciated.
+228.} I show how the logical conflict between the two theories focused from the beginning on the issue of superluminal action (or influence), and that Einstein's concern with quantum mechanics has been largely misunderstood by both historians and commentators (\S 2).
+After briefly dealing with the distinction between causal influence and signal, and between signal and information transfer (or communication), the Einstein-Podolsky-Rosen (EPR) correlations are discussed, in Bohm's reformulation, as a simple example of quantum mechanical nonlocal causality (i.e. effects with spacelike separation from their causes) (\S 3).
+It is emphasized that, although they cannot be used as signals, they can be used to transfer information (whose content is knowable but not decided by the sender) and therewith to achieve practical purposes (\S 4).
+Among the latter, one is to assign probabilities to the occurrence of some past events prior to receiving conventional reports about them (\S 6).
+The conventionalist view of simultaneity in special relativity, which has been endorsed by some authors as a way to appease the conflict, is briefly discussed and the occurrence of metrical anomalies and causality reversals is pointed out when non-standard synchronies are adopted (\S\S 7-8).
+A popular approach, whose revival is partly due to simultaneity conventionalism, namely neo-Lorentzian relativity, is examined and a recent experiment based on it is analyzed (\S 9).
+Some of the standard and of the more recent arguments advanced to deny that a logical conflict between quantum mechanics and special relativity exists are examined and, on the whole, refuted, the stress being placed on how much these arguments imply a change in standard special relativity (\S 10).
+In the final section Poincar\'e's methodological attitude toward the newborn theory of relativity is commented and appreciated, and a parallel with the crisis caused by Michelson's experiments is briefly introduced.